Heat stroke occurs when the body is unable to regulate its temperature.

 - While waiting for medical assistance cool the victim rapidly using whatever methods you can.

-Travelling to areas where air temperature and air moisture exceeds what you are used to some precausions have to be taken.
+Traveling to areas where air temperature and air moisture exceeds what you are used to some precausions have to be taken.
 The best protection after staying indoor is using a sun lotion with an appropriate Sun Protection Factor factor 15 or higher.
 Sun factor preparations work by reducing or blocking the effects of sunlight allowing a person to stay in the sun longer.
 Re-apply regulary especially during prolonged exposure to sun and after swimming.

 If you take any medication it is recommended to check if the medicine increases the skin’s sensitivity to sunlight.